kevinhwong1/Thermal_Transplant_Molecular/scripts/Past_WGBS_Workflow.md

 /data/putnamlab/kevin_wong1/Thermal_Transplant_WGBS/Past_WGBS/methylseq_trim3/WGBS_methylseq/bismark_methylation_calls/methylation_coverage/{}_L004_R1_001_val_1_bismark_bt2_pe.deduplicated.bismark.cov.gz
 ```

-## 3) Sorting the merged files so scaffolds are all in the same order and multiIntersectBed will run correctly.
-Run for loop using bedtools to sort all .tab files
+We now have to sort the merged files so the scaffolds are all in the same order and multiIntersectBed will run correctly.
+Run this for loop using bedtools to sort all .tab files

 `nano bedtools.sort.sh`